One to One Support

 Whether you have recently become a carer or have been caring for many years, Carers Link aims to provide you with the support which best suits your individual situation and needs.

-We can meet with you wherever is convenient - be that at our offices, in your home or out somewhere over a coffee.
-Perhaps work or caring commitments make it difficult for you to meet during the day, and evening would suit you better.
-Or if it’s easier for you to talk to us by phone or email then that suits, too – we aim to support to you in the best way that we can.
+We know that caring and/ or work commitments can make it difficult for you to meet us, so we will meet with you whenever and wherever is convenient.
+And if it’s easier for you to talk to us by phone or email then that suits, too – we aim to support to you in the best way that we can.

 Talking with others is a fundamental part of our lives, yet caring can sometimes make us feel a bit isolated.
 Sharing your thoughts with a trusted friend or family member can help a great deal, but there may be times when you would find it more helpful or appropriate to talk to someone outwith your family who will listen objectively.